 Comparative Religious Studies

 Women in the Bible

 Asian Religions and Environmental Concerns

 Theta Alpha Kappa, religion honors society

 Weekly Chapel services

-Graduate studies are often the goal of religion majors.
+A religion degree offers great preparation for a career in business or communication, especially when paired with another major.
+Many religion majors continue their studies in graduate school.
 Well over half of our religion majors enter graduate programs.
 In recent years, many religion majors have continued their studies at such prestigious universities as:

 Duke Divinity School

 Graduates of those programs take a variety of paths, sometimes into ministry, but sometimes into nonprofit work, or further graduate school.
 Whether they get a job straight out of HPU, or go on to graduate school, our graduates consistently remark about how well their studies in our department prepared them for success.

 Cassie Chidester, ’18—Associate Recruiter for IQ Talents in Nashville, TN